-Your subconscious mind needs the positive reinforcement, and whether you want to admit it or not, you must to learn to accept praise and gratitude so you can have the energy and desire to achieve your goals, dreams, and daily aspirations.
+Your subconscious mind needs positive reinforcement, and whether you want to admit it or not, you must learn to accept praise and gratitude so you can have the energy and desire to achieve your goals, dreams, and daily aspirations.

 How To Do The Mirror Exercise

-You’re ready for bed, you’ve washed your face, brushed your teeth, have your pj’s on.
+You’re ready for bed, you’ve washed your face, brushed your teeth, and have your pj’s on.
 You’ve locked the bathroom door to make sure you’re alone and will be undisturbed for the next few minutes (unlikely scenario but speaking it into existence lol).
 Here’s what you do next: